 What is it?
 Hydroxycitric acid (HCA) is the active ingredient of the Malabar tamarind (Garcinia cambogia), a tropical fruit found in South and Southeast Asia.
 It is purported to suppress appetite, increase exercise tolerance and inhibit the production of fatty acids in the body.

 Does it work?
-It’s unclear whether using HCA increases weight loss and suppresses appetite, because the research is contradictory.
-Some clinical studies have shown a modest weight loss of 2 to 6 pounds with the use of HCA, and an equal number of studies have shown no weight loss.
+It's unclear whether using HCA increases weight loss and suppresses appetite, because the research is contradictory.
+Some clinical studies have shown a modest weight loss over time with the use of HCA, and an equal number of studies have shown no weight loss.
 At this point more research is needed.

 Is hydroxycitric acid safe?
 When used for short periods, HCA is likely safe, but there in insufficient evidence to determine the safety of using HCA for long periods of time.
 Adverse events, or unintended consequences, reported in some studies with the use of HCA include: headache, nausea and stomach pain.